softchris/golang-book/01-basics/05-loops/README.md

 # Go from the beginning - working with loops

-> TLDR; this article covers working with loops in Go
+This article covers working with loops in Go

+##  Pre-Lecture Quiz

+TODO

+## Introduction

+This chapter will cover:

+- Loop statements with `for`.
+- Device conditions on when to break a loop.
+- Apply `range` to iterate over an array.
+- Control the loop with `continue` and `break`.

+## The case for looping statements

 You are likely to want repeat a set of instructions.
 For example, you might have a list of orders where you need to process each order.
-Or you have a file where you need to read it line by line or there might be some other calculation.
+Or you have a file that you need to read it line by line or there might be some other calculation.
 Regardless of your situation, you are likely to need a looping construct, so what are your options in Go?

 Basically, you are using the `for` loop.
 There are three major ways yu can use it: